Selecting Right-Sized & Cost-Effective Sewer Rehabilitation Methods

 Chemical Grouting (0:19)

-So what’s in a rehabilitation toolbox?
-There’s quite a few things out there.
+So what’s in the rehabilitation toolbox?
+There are quite a few things out there.
 The first one we’ll talk about is chemical grouting.
 Chemical grouting is the injection of a self-setting chemical gel-like substance, oftentimes into the joints or small walls and cracks.
 The grout will travel outside the pipe or manhole and into the surrounding soil and bond with the soil to create a seal or a collar around that leaking joint or wall defect.
 Here’s a graphic that shows how that works and how it injects that material into the joint sealing it off from infiltration & inflow.
-There’s different materials that all do the same thing and they have different pros and cons to them.
+There are different materials that all do the same thing and they have different pros and cons to them.
 There’s a lot of control to this dependent on the different materials.
-The things they control are: the amount of expansion, the setting time, whether it likes water or doesn’t like water, flexibility, shrinkage, strength and stability.
-There’s a lot of things that they can play with in that chemical grout mix and it has a service life of about 20 to 25 years.
+The things they control are the amount of expansion, the setting time, whether it likes water or doesn’t like water, flexibility, shrinkage, strength, and stability.
+There are a lot of things that they can play within that chemical grout mix, and it has a service life of about 20 to 25 years.

 Chemical Grouting Advantages (1:12)

 - It is very effective at I&I reduction.
-That’s really it’s focus, the direct cause of the I&I where it’s entering into the system.
+That’s its focus, the direct cause of the I&I where it’s entering into the system.

 Chemical Grouting Disadvantages (2:02)

 - It is not structural.
 If the pipe has structural issues, it’s not going to fix that.
-In fact, if soil or pipe movement occurs, it can compromise that seal.
+If soil or pipe movement occurs, it can compromise that seal.

-- If you’ve got a concrete pipe that has a lot of corrosion, probably not going to work real well.
+- If you’ve got a concrete pipe that has a lot of corrosion, it’s probably not going to work well.

-- It’s not well suited for large voids, it’s going to fix the smaller cracks but not large voids.
+- It’s not well suited for large voids.
+It’s going to fix the smaller cracks but not the large voids.

-- It’s not going to be effective to large roots, they can work their way right through the chemical grout.
+- It’s not going to be effective for large roots.
+They can work their way right through the chemical grout.

 Chemical Grouting Applications (2:36)